iBEAMS: A Unified Framework for Secure and Energy-Efficient ISAC-MIMO Systems leveraging Bayesian Enhanced learning, and Adaptive Game-Theoretic Multi-Layer Strategies: Unified Three-Layer Utility

-where $\mathcal{A}_{\mathrm{lead}}$ collects the leader feasibility constraints (power budget and power-splitting simplex for $(\alpha_t,\beta_t,\gamma_t)$, together with the bounds on $(\pi_t,\tau_t,\kappa_t)$).
-Equation~\eqref{eq:unified_stackelberg_objective} provides a single objective view of iBEAMS: the leader chooses $\mathbf{a}_t$ to maximize SEE while penalizing secrecy deficit and excessive belief entropy, anticipating the distributed GNE response and the sensing-driven belief evolution in \eqref{eq:belief_update_operator}.
+where $\mathcal{A}_{\mathrm{lead}}$ collects the feasibility constraints of the leader (power budget and simplex of power-splitting for $(\alpha_t,\beta_t,\gamma_t)$, along with the limits in $(\pi_t,\tau_t,\kappa_t)$).
+Equation~\eqref{eq:unified_stackelberg_objective} provides a single objective view of iBEAMS: the leader chooses $\mathbf{a}_t$ to maximize SEE while penalizing the secrecy deficit and excessive belief entropy.